samber/lo/README.md

 ### Async{0->1}

 Executes a function in a goroutine and returns the result in a channel.
-For function without return, the channel will be closed once the function finishes.
+For function without return, the channel will be set once the function finishes.

 ```go
 ch := lo.Async0(func() { time.Sleep(10 * time.Second) })